wrborrelli/seq_model_SuppInfo/README.md

 Any questions or correspondences may be directed to wborrelli@fordham.edu.

 ## Authors and Acknowledgement
 Dr. Joshua Schrier, Kim B. and Stephen E. Bepler Chair Professor of Chemistry at Fordham University, was immensely helpful in all aspects of this project.
+We thank Dr. Bottcher for his inspiration and assistance in developing our code for computing molecular complexity.